Deepan-Karmakar/p5.js-tutorial/Intro to HTML and CSS.md

 </html>
 ```

 If there is a conflict of property values, the more immediate rule will be followed, overriding any enclosing parent rules.
-This is what is meant by the word "cascading" in Cascading Style Sheet.
+This is what is meant by the word "cascading" in Cascading Style Sheet (CSS).

 #Reference